SiegfriedBz/BioVerify_Agentic_DApp/README.md

 DeSci offers a different set of primitives.
 Content-addressed storage like IPFS means a link to data is a commitment to that exact data — no silent edits, no rot links.
 On-chain coordination makes reviewer selection auditable and incentive structures explicit.

 BioVerify is an experiment in that direction.
-It treats peer review as a coordination problem: authors, reviewers, and agents need a verifiable outcome over days, with economic incentives aligned to the rules encoded on-chain — and research artifacts pinned to IPFS, so what was reviewed is what stays.
+It treats peer review as a coordination game: authors, reviewers, and agents need a verifiable outcome over days, with economic incentives aligned to the rules encoded on-chain — and research artifacts pinned to IPFS, so what was reviewed is what stays.

 BioVerify separates concerns across two layers with distinct responsibilities: